 You need to download and install FilmForth from the Microsoft Store on Windows 10.
 FilmForth is totally free to use and it has no watermark while exporting the video.
 Once the download is completed, you can run it on your computer.

-So far, FilmForth can only work on Windows 10 and higher operating systems.
+So far, FilmForth can only work on Windows 10 and Windows 11.

 Adding transitions like fade out to video, audio, pictures for free, and no watermark.

 Now upload the video you want to add fade out to FilmForth.
 Tap on the New Project to upload the video from your computer.

 Then there will pop up a new window, tap the Add Video/Photos Clips, or drag and drop the video to FilmForth.